 Q: IS ROADSIDE PARKING ALLOWED IN CLEARWOOD?

 A: No Parking on the roadway at any time.
-Roadside parking is permitted for no longer than 36 hours in a 30 day period (Refer Red Book Sec J #4)
+Roadside parking is not permitted on the paved portion or the road or the road shoulder, and vehicles will be subject to towing.
+(Refer Red Book Sec J #4)

 Q: WHAT IS THE SPEED LIMIT ON CLEARWOOD ROADS?